zpaolo11x/Arcadeflow-AM-Theme/README.md

-**Arcadeflow - Attract Mode theme by zpaolo11x - v 2.8**
+**Arcadeflow - Attract Mode theme by zpaolo11x - v 2.9**

 Arcadeflow is an horizontal scrolling, grid based theme for MAME, it doesn't support multiple systems and is based on snapshots and game titles, not on flyers or cartridge boxes.
 If you have video snaps they will appear over the selected thumbnail without sound, and you can open a larger video preview with sound.

 The layout adapts to different aspect ratios (5:4, 4:3, 16:9 and 16:10) automatically and reasonably well (external snaps get partially cut but not completely obscured) and a different layout is enabled for vertical aspect ratio.

-*What's new in v 2.8*
+*What's new in v 2.9*

+- Redesigned the game data ribbon on top of the thumbnail grid
+- Added category icons for game category
+- Added manufacturer icons for game manufacturer
+- Added a smooth drop shadow under game title, data and icons
+- Streamlined the AF logo so it's just white
-- Implemented a new, smoother system for background image crossfade
+- The technique used for background crossfade is used for game data crossfade too
-- Added a "look for the same..." + "Decade" search menu entry
+- Frosted glass effect applied to the screen behind the logo

 *Custom controls*